onnx/onnx/docs/IR.md

 #### Optional Inputs and Outputs

-Some operators have inputs that are marked as optional, which means that a referring node MAY choose not to provide a value for that input.
+Some operators have inputs that are marked as optional, which means that a referring node MAY forgo providing values for such inputs.

-Some operators have outputs that are optional, which means that an operator, depending on its input parameters and/or attributes, MAY choose not to compute all its declared outputs.
+Some operators have outputs that are optional, which means that an operator, depending on its input parameters and/or attributes, MAY forgo computing values for such outputs.

 There are two ways to leave an optional input or output unspecified: the first, available only for trailing inputs and outputs, is to simply not provide that input; the second method is to use an empty string in place of an input or output name.